Tokio-School/Google_Cloud_EN/M2U2-Computer_Services/M2U2-2-Discs_and_Snapshots.md

   - Zone: europe-west1-b.
   - Machine Type: n1-standard-2 (_Note:_ Local SSDs are not available for E2 or shared core instances).
   - Boot Disk: Debian GNU/Linux 11.
-  - **Management, security, disks, networks and single user \&gt; Disks** : Adds 1 NVMe local SSD (with 375 GB/disk).
+  - **Management, security, disks, networks and single user > Disks** : Adds 1 NVMe local SSD (with 375 GB/disk).

 As for any other disk, we must first format and mount the disk, following steps similar to the previous ones:

 1. Once the instance is created, connect to it via SSH.
 2. Format the local SSD disk:
   1. List the disks available with the command lsblk.
-  2. Find the name of the unmounted disk, e.g. &quot;nvme0n1&quot;.
-We will refer to it as DEVICE\_NAME.
+  2. Find the name of the unmounted disk, e.g. "nvme0n1".
+We will refer to it as DEVICE_NAME.
-  3. Format the disk with the command sudo mkfs.ext4 -F /dev/DEVICE\_NAME ([docs](https://cloud.google.com/compute/docs/disks/local-ssd#formatindividual)).
+  3. Format the disk with the command sudo mkfs.ext4 -F /dev/DEVICE_NAME ([docs](https://cloud.google.com/compute/docs/disks/local-ssd#formatindividual)).
 3. Mount the additional persistent disk onto the instance:
-  1. Create a mount directory in the file system at your preferred location with e.g. the command sudo mkdir -p /mnt/disks/MOUNT\_DIRECTORY.
+  1. Create a mount directory in the file system at your preferred location with e.g. the command sudo mkdir -p /mnt/disks/MOUNT_DIRECTORY.
   2. Before continuing, check that it was created correctly with ls /mnt/disks/.
-  3. Mount the disk in that directory with the sudo mount /dev/DEVICE\_NAME/mnt/disks/MOUNT\_DIRECTORY.
+  3. Mount the disk in that directory with the sudo mount /dev/DEVICE_NAME/mnt/disks/MOUNT_DIRECTORY.
-  4. Configure write access to the mount directory with the sudo command chmod a+w /mnt/disks/MOUNT\_DIRECTORY.
+  4. Configure write access to the mount directory with the sudo command chmod a+w /mnt/disks/MOUNT_DIRECTORY.
 4. Configure automatic disk mounting when the instance restarts:
   1. Create a backup of the current fstab configuration: sudo cp /etc/fstab /etc/fstab.backup.
-  2. Find the UUID of the additional disk: sudo blkid /dev/DEVICE\_NAME.
-We will refer to it as UUID\_ADDITIONAL\_DISK
+  2. Find the UUID of the additional disk: sudo blkid /dev/DEVICE_NAME.
+We will refer to it as UUID_ADDITIONAL_DISK
   3. Edit the/etc/fstab file with the text editor of your choice, e.g. Nano: sudo nano /etc/fstab.
-  4. Add an additional line/entry with the following information: UUID=UUID\_DISCO\_ADICONAL /mnt/disks/MOUNT\_DIRECTORY ext4 discard,defaults,nofail 0 2 (_note:_ the entry starts with the text UUID= not to be modified, but UUID\_ADDITIONAL \_DISK and MOUNT\_DIRECTORY).
+  4. Add an additional line/entry with the following information: UUID=UUID_DISCO_ADICONAL /mnt/disks/MOUNT_DIRECTORY ext4 discard,defaults,nofail 0 2 (_note:_ the entry starts with the text UUID= not to be modified, but UUID_ADDITIONAL_DISK and MOUNT_DIRECTORY).
   5. Save the file and verify that it has been edited correctly: cat /etc/fstab.
     1. _Note:_ The operation of saving and closing a file in Nano is done with the steps  **CTRL + X, Y, ENTER**.
 5. Make sure it works properly:
-  1. Create a new file, e.g. with the echo command &quot;hello world!&quot; \&gt; /mnt/disks/MOUNT\_DIRECTORY/sample\_file.txt.
+  1. Create a new file, e.g. with the echo command "hello world!" > /mnt/disks/MOUNT_DIRECTORY/sample_file.txt.
-  2. Check the new file with the command cat /mnt/disks/MOUNT\_DIRECTORY/sample\_file.txt.
+  2. Check the new file with the command cat /mnt/disks/MOUNT_DIRECTORY/sample_file.txt.

 **Usual workflow**